ErikOSorensen/StatsOkonomen/content/post/2021-01-17-met528-spring-2021/index.md

 # Lectures

-The initial plan is to hold the lectures at NHH.
-If the Covid restrictions are kept in place, we might need to organize sessions via Zoom or some such technology.
+The initial plan was to hold the lectures at NHH.
+As of Monday January 25th, the national Covid-situation does not seem entirely stable, and I know there will be students in quarantine, and I've decided that the first week will be all-digital.
+If you haven't heard from me with zoom-details and such by Sunday evening (Jan 31), send me an email!

 ## Week 1:

-- Monday, Feb 1: 1015-1200 in Karl Borch.
+- Monday, Feb 1: 1015-1200, Zoom.
-- Tuesday, Feb 2: 1015-1200 in Karl Borch.
+- Tuesday, Feb 2: 1015-1200, Zoom.
-- Wednesday, Feb 3: 1415-1600 in Karl Borch.
+- Wednesday, Feb 3: 1415-1600, Zoom.
-- Thursday, Feb 4: 1015-1200 in Karl Borch.
+- Thursday, Feb 4: 1015-1200, Zoom.
-- Friday, Feb 5: 1215-1400 in Karl Borch.
+- Friday, Feb 5: 1215-1400, Zoom.

 ## Week 2:

+I still hope that we can meet in person in March:

 - Monday, Mar 15: 1015-1200 in Karl Borch.
 - Tuesday, Mar 16: 1015-1200 in Karl Borch.